Vera Lynn: Wartime career

 Her continuing popularity was ensured by the success of her weekly 30-minute radio programme Sincerely Yours, which began airing at 9:30 p.m. on 9 November 1941, with messages to British troops serving abroad.
 Described as "to the men of the forces – a letter in words and Music", she was accompanied by Fred Hartley and his music.
 Lynn and her quartet performed songs most requested by the soldiers.
 Lynn also visited hospitals to interview new mothers and send personal messages to their husbands overseas.
 However, in the aftermath of the fall of Singapore in February 1942 the programme was taken off air after the broadcast on 22 March 1942 for 18 months out of fear that the sentimental nature of her songs would undermine the "virile" nature of British soldiers.
 Instead, "more traditionally martial classical music" was promoted.
 Lynn returned with a regular show called "It's Time for Vera Lynn" on the BBC's Forces programme on 31 October 1943, when she was accompanied by Peter Yorke and His Orchestra.
-The show was broadcast at 8 p.m. on Sunday nights and ran for twenty minutes.

-During the war years, she joined the Entertainments National Service Association (ENSA) and toured Egypt, India and Burma, giving outdoor concerts for British troops.
+During the war years, she joined the Entertainments National Service Association and toured Egypt, India and Burma, giving outdoor concerts for British troops.
 In March 1944, she went to Shamshernagar airfield in Bengal to entertain the troops before the Battle of Kohima.
 Her host and lifelong friend Captain Bernard Holden recalled "her courage and her contribution to morale".
 In 1985, she received the Burma Star for entertaining British guerrilla units in Japanese-occupied Burma.

 Between 1942 and 1944, she appeared in three movies with wartime themes.
 Firstly, she starred in a film called We'll Meet Again, in 1943 which was based on her own life story, that of a dancer who becomes a radio star.
 She went on to make two more films during the war, Rhythm Serenade (1943) and One Exciting Night (1944).
 In Rhythm Serenade she played a school teacher.
 After her school is closed, she tries to join up.
 However, she is persuaded to organise a nursery for a munitions factory.
 One Exciting Night (also known as You Can't Do Without Love) was a dramatic musical comedy in which she helps thwart a gang of art thieves.